Monthly Reminder

 WhatsApp group for Wits Bird Club members

 Please follow this link to join the group that we have created to send reminders for meetings, courses and outings.
 Joining the group is completely voluntary, but we trust it will help to keep members up to date with our offerings and with last minute reminders.
-Only Admins can post on the group, and it is not to be used for replies or general chat.
-Please continue to write to Lauraine at the office for other matters.
+Only Admins can post on the group, so that it is not used for replies or general chat.
+Please continue to email the secretary (witsbc234@gmail.com) for other matters.

 https://chat.whatsapp.com/Bu9ufPb4jOD7VuEyQKnsE7